cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/protocol-and-framework-spec/protocol-and-framework-spec.md

 1. Merkle Interval Tree's leaf nodes are labeled with **a state made by an off-chain transaction and the range that is transacted**.
 The range is specified by `start` and `end`value.
 2. Merkle Interval Tree does not include any two different transactions which refrence an **overlapped range**.
-   By defining unique ranges that is used in the off-chain transactions, Plasma Clients only have to track the transactions that are related to themselves.
-This is the advent of Layer2 **LightClient**, which carries some of the transaction they would need in comparison to full nodes carrying all the transaction history.
+   By defining unique ranges that is used in the off-chain transactions, Plasma clients only have to track the transactions that are related to themselves.
+This is the advent of Layer2 **Light clients**, which carry some of the transactions they would need, in comparison to full nodes carrying all the transaction history.

 ### OGS